ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 ```

 If so, you haven't registered your `isisicp.dae` program with the registry.
 Follow the steps to [Configure DAE for simulation mode on developer's computer](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/First-time-installing-and-building-(Windows)#configure-dae-for-simulation-mode-on-developers-computer)

+## Instrument Page not Working on Web Dashboard

+Check that the instrument is in the list of Instruments in https://github.com/ISISComputingGroup/JSON_bourne/blob/master/webserver.py and that the version on NDAEXTWEB1 is up-to-date.